JochenKalmbach/StackWalker/README.md

 This project was initially published on Codeproject (http://www.codeproject.com/KB/threads/StackWalker.aspx).
 But it is hard to maintain the article and the source on codeproject, so I was pushed to publish the source code on an "easier to modify" platform.
-Therefor I have choosen "codeplex" ;(
+Therefor I have chosen "codeplex" ;(

 But time goes by, and codeplex went away ;)